polca/premise/docs/extract.rst

 Import of additional inventories
 """"""""""""""""""""""""""""""""

-After the ecoinvent database is extracted and checked, a number of additional invenotries are imported, regardless of the year of scenario that is being considered.
+After the ecoinvent database is extracted and checked, a number of additional inventories are imported, regardless of the year of scenario that is being considered.